Terrorist Finance Tracking Program: Process

 The United States Treasury serves production orders to a designated provider of financial data.
 SWIFT is the only designated provider today.
 The request shall identify as clearly as possible the data necessary for the purpose of the treaty.
 The request should clearly substantiate the necessity of the data, and be tailored as narrowly as possible.
 Payments within the Single Euro Payments Area are excluded.

 Safeguards

 The U.S. Treasury shall process the data only for the purpose of the treaty and data mining is not allowed.
 The data must be secured and cannot be interconnected with any other database.
 Access to data shall be limited to investigations of terrorism.
 All searches must be based upon preexisting information or evidence of connection with terrorism.
 Information may only be shared with law enforcement, public security, or counterterrorism authorities in the United States or the EU.

 Citizen's rights

 Any person has the right to obtain a confirmation through the data protection authority in the EU member state that the person's data protection rights have been respected.
 Any person has the right to seek the rectification, erasure or blocking of his or her personal data where the data is inaccurate or the processing contravenes the treaty.

-European TFTP

-EU may request the aid of the United States to build up a European TFTP.